-May enroll in dependent care account as newly eligible or, if currently enrolled in a dependent care account, may cancel/change enrollment.
+May enroll in a dependent care account as newly eligible or, if currently enrolled in a dependent care account, may cancel/change enrollment.

 May enroll in reimbursement account(s) as newly eligible or, if currently enrolled, may cancel/change elections.

 If currently enrolled in reimbursement account(s), may cancel/decrease payroll deduction.
-New enrollments not allowed.
+New enrollments are not allowed.

-If currently enrolled in dependent care account, may cancel/decrease payroll deduction.
-New enrollments not allowed.
+If currently enrolled in a dependent care account, may cancel/decrease payroll deduction.
+New enrollments are not allowed.

-If currently enrolled in dependent care account, may cancel/change enrollment.
-New enrollments not allowed.
+If currently enrolled in a dependent care account, may cancel/change enrollment.
+New enrollments are not allowed.

 May enroll in dependent care account as newly eligible or, if currently enrolled, may cancel/change enrollment.